BrianPea573/Analogue-Analog-Clock-Display-using-a-GC9A01-display-attached-to-an-ESP32-plus-sound/README.md

 - Edit this file and enter your WiFi credentials (name and password)

 ## STEP 5: Suggested pinouts
-- Below is a suggested pinout table but other pins can be used.
+- Below is a suggested pinout table with connections but other pins can be used.

 | TFT_eSPI  | GC9A01    | ESP32 | Arduino | DFPlayer  | Speaker |
 | --------  | ------    | ----- | ------- | --------  | ------- |